Triple Threat Position – Complete Guide 2023

 It looks as simple as a piece of cake, but it is hard to implement in the live game.
 You must be bold and have strong nerves to be effective in a triple-threat position.

-What to do when you are in a triple-threat position?
+What should you do when you are in a triple-threat position?

 Being in a triple-threat position leaves three options in your hand: shooting, dribbling, and passing.
 Players choose one of them according to the defense’s reaction.